CrystalCo/react-countries/README.md

 [Here](https://github.com/vpetreski/react-countries/projects/2) you can see Kanban board and current tasks.

+Application is deployed on AWS using S3, CloudFront and custom (sub)domain name.
+Check it out [HERE](http://rc.vanja.ws).

 Project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 [Here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) you will find some information on how to perform common tasks.